DiegoSilva776/YNS-App/README.md

   - > Allow the user to update the profile image, by selecting a picture on the images gallery and uploading this picture to a Cloud Storage solution as well as in the device.
   - > Create an in-app notification system that reads new notifications from a remote URL.

+# Running the apps

+- > To build the Android and iOS projects, using the configuration files required by the Firebase native SDKs, please reach me out on the email available in my profile here on Github.

 # Challenges I've encountered during development

   - > Solving the CORS issue: